msunde137/CSharpParserGenerator/README.md

-This repository is adapted from [rolando95/CSharpParserGenerator](https://github.com/rolando95/CSharpParserGenerator) to work as a unity pluggin.
-Add this package to unity by opening the package manager, selecting the '+' dropdown menu, and pasting the repository link ```git@github.com:msunde137/CSharpParserGenerator.git```.
+This repository is a paired down version of [rolando95/CSharpParserGenerator](https://github.com/rolando95/CSharpParserGenerator), adapted to work with unity.
+Add this package to unity by opening the package manager, selecting the '+' dropdown menu, and pasting the repository link: ```git@github.com:msunde137/CSharpParserGenerator.git```.

 # **C# LALR Parser Generator**